KejawenLab/SemartApiGateway/doc.md

 >
 > * `cache_lifetime` is cache lifetime in second
 >
 > * `handler` is class to handle this aggregate query.
+The class must implement `KejawenLab\SemartApiGateway\Aggregate\AggregateRequestInterface` interface.
 If class has dependencies in constructor, add this class to container.
 >